GoodBotCo/GoodBotCo.github.io/_posts/2017-01-13-phoenix-dynaic-forms-and-semantic-ui.md

     = submit "Continue", class: "ui primary button"
 ```

 In order to automatically show validations in the form, we'll have to declare the validations in the changeset.
-Let's open `web/models/user.ex`, and the validations.
+Let's open `web/models/user.ex`, and add the validations.

 ```elixir
 def changeset(struct, params \\ %{}) do